idaholab/moose/modules/doc/content/getting_started/installation/inl_hpc_install_moose.md

 __VERSIONER_VERSION_MOOSE_DEV__
 !versioner-end!

-In this case, the version of that should be used is [!versioner!version package=moose-dev].
+In this case, the version that should be used is [!versioner!version package=moose-dev].
 This is the version that should be used for loading the containerized environment module that follows.